 7.1 Pre-selection judges: Three appointed judges will be responsible for the pre-selection process from digital

 images entered by the artists.
 These judges will be;

 Deborah Crowe (Guest Judge), Jasmine Te Hira and Scott Eady.

 7.2 Open digital entry: All submissions will go through a pre-selection process.
 Entries will be judged on the merits of each artwork, based on the digital images provided.

-7.4 Preliminary finalists will receive a ‘preliminary finalist info pack’ via email.
+Finalists will receive a ‘finalist info pack’ via email.

 Selected finalist works: